Fleet GPS Tracking: How It Works and Why Every Business Needs It

 Why Small and Mid-Sized Fleets Are Adopting GPS Faster Than Ever

 Comprehensive fleet management GPS solutions were once considered enterprise-grade technologies.
 They were often affordable only to massive corporations with vast technology budgets.
-However, recent industry trends show a massive surge in adoption among small to mid-sized businesses.
+However, recent industry trends show a massive surge in adoption among small to mid-sized businesses because the benefits of GPS fleet tracking now extend to lower fuel costs, better driver safety, and automated maintenance across daily fleet operations.

 This shift toward SMBs is due in large part to the technology becoming vastly more affordable and much easier to deploy.
 The hardware is often plug-and-play, and the software is typically hosted in the cloud, removing the need for massive upfront capital investments or dedicated IT staff.

 At the same time, SMBs are feeling the pressure of a tightening economy.
 Businesses need to squeeze more productivity and visibility out of fewer resources.
-They simply cannot afford the fuel waste and operational inefficiencies of the past.
+They simply cannot afford the fuel waste and operational inefficiencies of the past, and companies using GPS tracking report a 15.9% reduction in idling time for added cost savings.
 A fleet tracking system provides the fastest route to fuel savings.
+Tracking data also surfaces underused vehicles and other hidden efficiency leaks, so you can reallocate or right-size the fleet you already own rather than paying to run assets that aren't earning.

 Increased customer expectations have also helped drive the adoption of fleet management GPS solutions.
 Whether delivering a package or fixing a roof, customers expect fast communication, precise ETAs, and ultimate accountability.
 To compete, smaller service teams are adopting this technology to operate with the same visibility and professionalism as their national competitors.
+It also simplifies reporting for audits and tax filings while helping fleets manage strict driver-hours rules and emissions standards.
 In short, fleet GPS tracking is no longer an enterprise luxury.
-It is now an affordable, standard tool that small fleets use to keep pace with much larger operations.
+It is now an affordable, standard tool that small fleets use to keep pace with much larger operations

 Picking the Right Fleet GPS Tracking Solution For Your Business